asalber/asalber.github.io/statistics/manual/introduction.md

 To reflect reliable information about the whole population, the sample must be representative of the population.
 That means that the sample should reproduce on a smaller scale the population variability.

+_The goal is to get a representative sample of the population._

 ## Types of sampling

 There exist a lot of sampling methods but all of them can be grouped in two categories:

 **Random sampling**: The sample individuals are selected randomly.
-All the population individuals have the same likelihood of being selected (equiprobability).
+All the population individuals have the same likelihood of being selected (_equiprobability_).

 **Non random sampling**: The sample individuals are not selected randomly.
 Some population individuals have a higher likelihood of being selected than others.